-Do not travel alone, especially on lesser-used routes, and especially as a female (unfortunately, double standards exist).
+Do not travel alone, especially on lesser-used routes and as a female (unfortunately, double standards exist).
 Find a trustworthy travel companion.
 Sexual harassment is not uncommon.
 Foreign pornographic media is wrongly attributed to all foreigners.
 Dressing as conservatively as Nepalese will gain cultural acceptance.
 Those trekking alone would be wise to hire a guide or a porter, especially on trails with few tourists.

-Many special-interest activities are available these days with themes of art, flora and fauna, health, meditation, natural history, religion, yoga and more.
+Many special-interest activities are available these days with themes of art, flora and fauna, health, meditation, natural history, religion, yoga, and more.
 Adventure sports include rock climbing, mountain biking, rafting, canyoning, kayaking, paragliding and parahawking, bungee jumping, and more.
 Peregrine Treks easily arrange these activities.

-Certain areas, including the regions around Kangchenjunga, Upper Mustang, Manaslu and Tsum Valley, Humla and Mugu (northeastern Nepal), Dolpo, Naar and Phu (within ACAP), are only open to trekkers by booking with an agency.
-This is supposed to be an attempt by the government to lessen the environmental impact; however, financial reasons play an important role, too.
+Certain areas, including the regions around Kangchenjunga, Upper Mustang, Manaslu and Tsum Valley, Humla and Mugu (northeastern Nepal), Dolpo, Naar, and Phu (within ACAP), are only open to trekkers by booking with an agency.
+This is supposed to be an attempt by the government to lessen the environmental impact; however, financial reasons play an essential role, too.
 Regulations are in flux, and there is pressure to make these areas more accessible to all tourists.
 Such a change would help to spread the wealth to the local economy rather than non-local trekking agencies.
-Until then, these areas are considered “restricted” by the government and require not the only involvement of an agency, but a minimum of two customers and supplementary permits from the Immigration Department.
+Until then, these areas are considered “restricted” by the government and require not the only involvement of an agency but a minimum of two customers and supplementary permits from the Immigration Department.

 When to trekking

 Much of the air pollution arises from the northern plains of India, one of the most densely populated regions on the planet.
-Haze drifts north from fires there and in Nepal for winter warmth, cooking, the burning of fields, and the incineration of rubbish, a common practice in greater Asia.
+Haze drifts north from fires there and in Nepal for winter warmth, cooking, burning fields, and incineration of rubbish, a common practice in more excellent Asia.
 The problem is exacerbated by vehicle emissions and general industrial output, especially brick making.
-February and March bring warmer weather and occasional storms but generally, it is the dry season.
+February and March bring warmer weather and occasional storms, but generally, it is the dry season.
 Toward the end of March, the airborne dust and pollution can obscure distant views.
-At this time, it is much warmer in regions below 3000 feet (1000 m) while April and May are hottest and haziest.
+At this time, it is much warmer in regions below 3000 feet (1000 m), while April and May are the hottest and haziest.

 Nepal Trek Planning in Monsoon

 Generally, more rain falls in the east of Nepal as the monsoon arrives from the Bay of Bengal and moves westward.
 Flora is usually at its most colorful, and mid-elevation meadows are swarming with flowers and dancing with butterflies.
 Waterfalls are roaring at this time, too.
 Although clouds cloak the mountain vistas, it is undeniably a beautiful time of year—a season when the haze of pollution is absent.
 Be advised that there will be occasional downpours throughout the day.

 When a deluge arrives, find the nearest shelter and wait it out, as cloudbursts usually do not last long—although some last for several days.
 The negative side of trekking during the monsoon is that you and your gear will likely get wet.
 Trails can be muddy and treacherously slippery.
 It will be hot and humid.
 Roads, trails, and bridges may wash out, necessitating time-consuming and difficult detours.
 Travel sometimes involves wading through streams or even rivers.
-To make matters worse, hordes of leeches tyrannize the forests above 4000 feet (1200 m) while mosquitoes are a menace at lower elevations.
-Certain items of equipment are essential: a waterproof cover for your pack, sheets of plastic for covering porter loads, an umbrella, a hat with a brim, a walking stick or ski pole, and footwear with good traction
+To make matters worse, hordes of leeches tyrannize the forests above 4000 feet (1200 m), while mosquitoes are a menace at lower elevations.
+Certain equipment items are essential: a waterproof cover for your pack, sheets of plastic covering porter loads, an umbrella, a hat with a brim, a walking stick or ski pole, and footwear with good traction.

-Daily costs on popular routes, depending on the amount spent on food, accommodation, and extras.
+Daily costs on popular routes depend on the amount spent on food, accommodation, and extras.
 Rates commonly increase with elevation and remoteness.
-If you are traveling without porters or guides and eating food locally, $25—$30 USD per person per day might take care of necessities, although on popular routes you may need at least $30—$40 USD per day.
-(With a porter, add at least another $18 a day and $20 for a guide, if you hire them independent of an agency).
+If you are traveling without porters or guides and eating food locally, $25—USD 30 per person per day might take care of necessities, although on popular routes, you may need at least $30—USD 40 per day.
+(With a porter, add at least another $18 a day and $20 for a guide if you hire them independent of an agency).